ecoseller/ecoseller/docs/_docs/user/dashboard.md

 ![Create user](../../images/user_add_user.png)

 ## Roles
 Roles are used to group various permissions into one unit.
 This plays a crucial role in the authorization process as it restricts access to certain parts of the system.
-Only the admin or users with the `user_change_permission` permission can edit the user (for more detailed info about permissions see TODO: add link).
+Only the admin or users with the `user_change_permission` permission can edit the user (for more detailed info about permissions see [Authorization page](../../administration/authorization)).
 The system comes with three predefined roles:
 * Editor
 * Copywriter
 * UserManager